4

 A comparison of narrow platform checks versus broader multi-app bundle coverage when the app itself is still uncertain.

-Once the verification question is narrowed, the user should move back into a real decision surface instead of continuing to browse adjacent commentary.
+Once the verification question is narrowed, move back into proof, comparison, or search instead of continuing to browse adjacent commentary.

-Use the supporting resource cluster when you still need the long-form canon around scams, fake profiles, and verification logic.
+Use the supporting resource cluster when you still need long-form context around scams, fake profiles, and verification logic.

 Use named and route-choice comparisons when the broader tool-fit question is still unresolved.